Week of August 26 2018

-St. Nicholas every Sunday, through liberal Anglican Liturgy at 9:30am, 10:30am and Sundays@5.
-The last Sunday of the month is a combined service at 9:30am in the morning and 5pm supper program in the evening called 5:00 “Sundays@5”.
+St. Nicholas every Sunday, through liberal Anglican Liturgy at 9:30am, 10:30am.
+The last Sunday of the month we have a combined service at 9:30am in the morning and 5pm supper program in the evening called 5:00 “Sundays@5”.
 Please take time to explore and find the right St. Nicholas program for you!
 After all you are why we do what we do.

 9:30am Holy Eucharist Service: a straightforward Anglican liturgical worship that has the creed and Lord’s prayer that many have been missing at the 10am service, as well as a balance of traditional and contemporary hymns that have been missing in part from each of the 8:30 and 10 services.
 This service will host the St. Nicholas Adult choir and Kevin our musical director.

 10:30am St. Nicholas Family pray ground: Specifically designed to provide Christian education to the whole family as a unit.
 This worship service will be developed for the whole family by the whole family through discussion and activities.
 This service will build self confidence, as families are encouraged to take on leadership with: reading, serving, contemporary Christian rock music and prayers.
 Eucharist will also be designed to feed the whole family.

 Sundays@5: Come join us!
 It will be for the whole family and will run from 5-6:30pm on on the last Sunday of the month.
 This time will contain a meal, dramatic story telling, exploration of meaning, we will learn to pray through art, meditation and other creative approaches.
 We will also be inspired by contemporary music.

 St Nicholas Announcements